 Manufacturers were not overly concerned about sticking to 'rules' and would interchange marks - using different marks at the same time and using old batches later in the production runs.

 Most content on this site is free of charge for everybody, however some entries are not accessible for normal visitors.
-Those files blocked from public viewing are either pages that required far more owner research than usual or contain information that I myself had to pay for.
+Those files blocked from public viewing are either pages that required far more owner research than usual or contain information that the site owner had to pay for.

 Joining IPBA puts you in touch with approximately 1000 people who share your passion: Collecting perfume and scent bottles!

-Our annual membership term runs from July 1st through June 30th each year.
+The annual membership term runs from July 1st through June 30th each year. *

 Dovetails - A Clue for Dating Furniture - This article on the Harp Gallery site is very informative.
 Dovetail joints often hold two boards together in a box or drawer, almost like interlocking the fingertips of your hands.
 As the dovetail joint evolved through the last one hundred thirty years, it becomes a clue for the age and authenticity of antique furniture.

 A Furniture Style Guide - ConnetedLines.com provides The Furniture Style Guide which describes and dates nineteen popular furniture styles and their distinctive components.

 Jewelry Maker's Marks - A very extensive reference for makers worldwide

 Heritage Auction Jewelry Maker Database - An extensive database with photo illustrations of marks.
 Some of the photos are hard to decifer, but still an useful resource.